miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Restored Beckett leaving and removed the warehouse bum as a witness.
 Corrected blocked door and locked double door and made boxes solid.
 Fixed thug with too good eyesight and removed Beckett stealth alert.
-Added inspection to gascan that triggers an event and fixed icons.
+Added inspection to gascan and fixed transparent girders and icons.
 Corrected looping conversation, walk-into ventduct and buggy pallet.
 Added missing card player, animated generator and restored lockpick.
 Corrected overlapping music and near-distance portals at warehouse.